Hi! Or, Hello, if you’re English or, ‘allo, if you’re French or does it really matter now that we’re all on this web thing?

 Here, we bought a house and the March got finished being restored.
 I did Daytona and Sebring with it, but then swapped it for-you guessed it! – another Lola T70.
 This I raced just twice, in 2002, before a very nice man literally bought it from me and enjoyed racing it himself.

-Su and I started Gryfon Publishers and I've written and we have published another twelve books on motor racing and traded the odd car.
-We have two more books currently in the process of production and life is busy.
+Su and I started our own company, publishing books, consulting and brokering racecars.
+I’ve written and we have published eighteen books on motor racing and traded the odd car.
+We have more ideas fermenting away and life is busy.

-A quick update to 2010: A very kind customer, George Tuma, bought an RSR in 2007, with our help and asked me to help him race it in Europe in the Patrick Peter-run Classic Endurance Race series.
-George also bought a Jagermeister-liveried replica RSR and we've had a great three years enjoying that racing over here in America too.
+A few years ago, we bought a Jones-built hydroplane from 1960 and I have raced that on several occasions (see articles).
+That experience was also, shall we say…… exciting!
+In 2007, a very kind customer, George Tuma, bought an RSR, with our help and asked me to help him race it in Europe in the Patrick Peter-run Classic Endurance Race series.
+George also bought a Jagermeister-liveried replica RSR and we had a great three years enjoying that, racing over here in America too.

 I’ve been very lucky to have experienced the very best circuits in both North America and Europe on which to race, and some of the best vintage/historic racing cars to enjoy as well.